yeehaa123/yeehaa.io/src/content/Posts/align-the-misaligned.md

 author: yeehaa
 order: 0
 series: Ecosystem Architecture
-createdAt: 2024-06-23T18:20:50.357Z
+createdAt: 2024-06-24T09:08:04.807Z
-updatedAt: 2024-06-23T18:20:50.357Z
+updatedAt: 2024-06-24T09:08:04.807Z
-publishedAt: 2024-06-23T18:20:50.357Z
+publishedAt: 2024-06-24T09:08:04.807Z
 imageURL: 34d442a1971d4dbbe8315bbfa8de35d5.png
-excerpt: Ecosystem architecture reimagines the fragmented internet, drawing on interdisciplinary knowledge and regenerative design to transform waste into innovation and foster vibrant, decentralized ecosystems.
-summary: The history of virtual space parallels physical space's fragmentation, leaving the internet shattered and irreparable.
-Mining and extraction drive the tech industry, causing environmental and social damages.
-Ecosystem architecture, inspired by decentralization and regenerative design, offers a new approach to harnessing the fragmented internet, turning waste into innovation.
-It emphasizes the importance of designing biodiverse conceptual ecosystems that thrive through interdisciplinary collaboration for a regenerative future.
+excerpt: Fragmentation of the internet mirrors Earth's tectonic shifts and exploitative tech practices.
+Embracing fragmented systems, 'ecosystem architecture' aims for creating vibrant, sustainable digital ecosystems.
+summary: The fragmentation of the internet mirrors both the Earth’s tectonic shifts and the exploitative practices of the tech industry.
+Yet, brokenness does not imply worthlessness.
+Embracing fragmented systems, the article proposes ‘ecosystem architecture,’ a new approach inspired by decentralization and regenerative design.
+By fostering an interdisciplinary mix from philosophy to coding, the aim is to create vibrant, sustainable digital ecosystems.
+These systems, though scattered, can be innovative seeds for the future, promoting a healthier, more dynamic environment.
 tags:
   - internet
+  - tech
   - design
-  - tech
   - future
+  - eco
 ---
 # Align the Misaligned